CC - Woodfield

 League, which is one of the strongest semi-pro leagues in Yorkshire.
 The Development team play in the Halifax Sunday League.
 All 4 junior teams play within the Huddersfield Cricket League.

 The village has had a cricket club since 1899.
-In the early days, home games were played at Norland Moor, but in the 1920s the club upped sticks to Woodfield.
+In the early days, home games were played at Norland Moor, but in 1920 the club upped sticks to Woodfield.
 At first, Barkisland were members of